Three-Year Landscape Plan

 This year-by-year approach to landscaping your backyard will stretch your budget and save your back.
+Add new elements methodically each year for a full and private yard.

 Whether you are starting from scratch with a new house and a builder's landscape job, or just want to renovate your existing yard, it will pay you to plan carefully and stage your project over several years.
 This three-year plan may not work for your needs, but it illustrates some key planning points to keep in mind as you develop your own ideas.